HEnquist/camilladsp/README.md

 Resampling is provided by the [Rubato library.](https://github.com/HEnquist/rubato)

-This library does asynchronous resampling with adjustable parameters.
+This library does asynchronous and synchronous resampling with adjustable parameters.
-The overall strategy is to use a sinc interpolation filter with a fixed oversampling ratio, and then use polynomial interpolation to get values for arbitrary times between those fixed points.
+For asynchronous resampling, the overall strategy is to use a sinc interpolation filter with a fixed oversampling ratio, and then use polynomial interpolation to get values for arbitrary times between those fixed points.
+For synchronous resampling it instead works by transforming the waveform with FFT, modifying the spectrum, and then getting the resampled waveform by inverse FFT.

 CamillaDSP provides six preset profiles for the resampler:
-* FastSync
-* BalancedSync
-* AccurateSync
+* Synchronous
 * FastAsync
 * BalancedAsync
 * AccurateAsync

-The "Balanced" presets are for most cases the best choice.
+The "BalancedAsync" preset is the best choice in most cases, if an asynchronous resampler is needed.
-They provide good resampling quality with a noise threshold in the range of -150 dB along with reasonable CPU usage.
+It provides good resampling quality with a noise threshold in the range of -150 dB along with reasonable CPU usage.
-As -150 dB is way beyond the resolution limit of even the best commercial DACs, the "Balanced" presets are thus sufficient for all audio use.
+As -150 dB is way beyond the resolution limit of even the best commercial DACs, this preset is thus sufficient for all audio use.
-The "Fast" presets are faster but have a little more high-frequency roll-off and give a bit higher resampling artefacts.
+The "FastAsync" preset is faster but have a little more high-frequency roll-off and give a bit higher resampling artefacts.
-The "Accurate" presets provide the highest quality result, with all resampling artefacts below -200dB, at the expense of higher CPU usage.
+The "AccurateAsync" preset provide the highest quality result, with all resampling artefacts below -200dB, at the expense of higher CPU usage.
-The different quality presets provide same results in both "Sync" and "Async" variants in terms of precision and artefacts.

-For performing fixed ratio resampling, like resampling from 44.1kHz to 96kHz (which corresponds to a precise ratio of 147/320) choose one of the "Sync" variants.
-This automatically calculates a suitable oversampling ratio for the given sample rates and avoids the need for polynomial interpolation, resulting in a speed-up of a factor 2 to 4 compared to "Async".

-When using the rate adjust feature to match capture and playback devices, one of the "Async" variants should be used.
-These asynchronous presets do not rely on a fixed resampling ratio to produce high quality output.
-When rate adjust is enabled the resampling ratio is dynamically adjusted in order to compensate for drifts and mismatches between the input and output sample clocks.
-Using a "Sync" variant with rate adjust enabled is not recommended as it produces much larger resampling artefacts.

-There is also a "Free" mode as well where all parameters can be set freely.
+There is also a "FreeAsync" mode as well where all parameters can be set freely.
 The configuration is specified like this:
 ```
 ...
   resampler_type: